scraed/scraedBlog/src/content/posts/dmtheory/Fastest_Way__Diffusion_Model_Theory_II.md

 **Prerequisites**: Calculus, [SDE and Langevin Dynamics](../fastest_way__diffusion_model_theory_i/).

-# The Denoising Diffusion Probabilistic Model (DDPMs)
+# The Denoising Diffusion Probabilistic Model (DDPM)

 DDPMs [^Ho2020DenoisingDP] are models that generate high-quality images from noise via a sequence of denoising steps.
 Denoting images as random variable $\mathbf{x}$ of the probabilistic density distribution $p(\mathbf{x})$, the DDPM aims to learn a model distribution that mimics the image distribution $p(\mathbf{x})$ and draw samples from it.
 The training and sampling of the DDPM utilize two diffusion process: the forward and the backward diffusion process.